cran-task-views/TeachingStatistics/TeachingStatistics.md

     Central Limit Theorem (CLT) and the Law of Large Numbers (LLN).
 The effects on the CLT plots of changing inputs can be shown using a Tcl/Tk-based widget.
--   `r pkg("learnstats")` uses a console-based menus and `r pkg("shiny")` apps to provide interactive plots that illustrate key statistical concepts.
-Topics covered include probability areas on density functions, binomial, normal, t and F distributions, p-values, QQ-plots and simulation of time series with different behaviours.
 -   `r pkg("BetaBit")` provides games for students to play in the R console, including one that involves data-cleaning and regression modelling.
 See the [BetaBit home